Logo Futurismo

 For example, there is a group of bottlenose dolphins that is very recognizable because of two very special dolphins.
 One has a triangular dorsal fin and is called Egyptian, the other doesn’t have a dorsal fin and is called Submarine.
 Egyptian and Submarine are inseparable and have been seen together for years!

-These bottlenose dolphins are only one of the tons of examples of these tight social structures and there are more of these examples of different individuals in different species.
+These bottlenose dolphins are just one of the many examples of tight social structures, and there are similar examples among different individuals in various species.

 Conclusion